directus-labs/guest-authoring/index.md

   avatar_file_name: "./ekekenta-clinton.png"
 ---

-Kotlin is a concise, fun, and multiplatform programming language approved by Google for a programming language for building mobile applications.
-In this tutorial, you will learn how to set up an Android project with Kotlin to interact with Directus using best practices.
+In this tutorial, you will learn how to set up an Android project with Kotlin and Directus.
 We'll cover initializing the project, creating a helper library for the Directus SDK, setting up global configurations, and creating dynamic pages, including a blog listing and a blog single view.

 ## Before You Start
 You will need: